-- Children in Care at the time of application and children who were previously in Care but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order) immediately following having been in Care. - 2.
-Children living within the First Geographical Area with a brother or sister who will be attending the school at the time of admission. - 3.
-Children living within the First Geographical Area. - 4.
-Children, living outside the First Geographical Area, with a brother or sister who will be attending the school at the time of admission. - 5.
-Children living outside the First Geographical Area living nearest to the school.
+- Children in Care at the time of application and children who were previously in Care but ceased to be so because they were adopted (or became subject to a child arrangement order or special guardianship order) immediately following having been in Care. - 2.
+Children living within the Catchment Area with a sibling who will be attending the school at the time of admission. - 3.
+Children living within the Catchment Area. - 4.
+Children, living outside the Catchment Area, with a sibling who will be attending the school at the time of admission. - 5.
+Children living outside the Catchment Area living nearest to the school.